MaxGnesi/Blockchain-101/Chapter2.md

 **The technology is the product.** In blockchain, there's no brand, no sales team, no marketing budget (usually).
 Just code, cryptography, and economic incentives.

 Bet on tech that solves real constraints.
 Not on roadmaps and promises.

 ---

+**Next:** Chapter 4 will examine the regulatory landscape and compliance considerations affecting institutional adoption.

+---